praveenjuge/praveenjuge/src/content/blog/a-late-review-of-folklore.md

 ---
-title: 'A Late Review of Folklore'
+title: "A Late Review of Folklore"
-description: 'Yesterday, I watched Taylor Swift''s Eras Tour Movie (for the third time), reaffirming that ''Folklore'' is my favorite album.
-Here, I share why this album resonates so deeply with me.'
+description: "Yesterday, I watched Taylor Swift's Eras Tour Movie (for the third time), reaffirming that 'Folklore' is my favorite album.
+Here, I share why this album resonates so deeply with me."
-publishedAt: '2023-12-03T16:58:50.702Z'
+pubDate: "2023-12-03T16:58:50.702Z"
 ---

 ![](../../images/taylor-evermore-resized.jpg-UxOT.webp)